feroooooo/feroooooo/README.md

 ## Hi there
-I am currently a graduate student at Beijing University of Posts and Telecommunications, focusing on neural decoding, multimodal learning, and generative AI.
+I am currently a graduate student at Beijing University of Posts and Telecommunications, focusing on BCI, HCI, multimodal learning and genAI.
 I am currently seeking PhD opportunities, and would be delighted to connect regarding potential research collaborations or openings.
 Please feel free to reach out to me at wjzhang@bupt.edu.cn. 😊
 <!--
 **feroooooo/feroooooo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.